Oceans of optimism

 Take inspiration from the team at the National Trust and try growing your own sponge to help cut down on plastic waste.
 You don’t need particularly green fingers either!
 Loofahs are as easy to grow as courgettes according to the National Trust, whose sponge-growing project forms part of its plan to completely eliminate single-use plastics from its sites by 2022.

-- 2. Sign up for Plastic Free Journal our monthly newsletter filled with news, tips and advice on living with less please.
+- Sign up for Plastic Free Journal our monthly newsletter filled with news, tips and advice on living with less plastic.